scharlau/django_cruises/README.md

 We're not interested in styling, so this is a plain site with the focus on 'how' to build the application.
 This is the 'basic' version.
 Eventually, other ones will be added as extra branches to complete the application.

 Step 1) We can start developing our application to display the data.
-Create a new project folder called 'polar_bears' and then cd into the folder via the terminal and execute these commands:
+Create a new project folder called 'django_cruises' and then cd into the folder via the terminal and execute these commands:

         pyenv local 3.10.7 # this sets the local version of python to 3.10.7 python3 -m venv .venv # this creates the virtual environment for you